Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 Actual result:
 - User is not logged in and redirected to dashboard

-# Test Case 5: Login with invalid username and valid password
+# TС-05: Login with invalid username and valid password

 ## Preconditions
 User is on the login page